The spice capsicum, the fruits of the genus Capsicum (Family Solanaceae), is a

 (Capsicum frutescens) (fruit) (40,000 heat units)

-Suggested Use: As an herbal dietary supplement, take 1 cayenne capsule 2 to 3 times daily, preferably with meals.
+Suggested Use: As an herbal dietary supplement, take 1 cayenne capsule with breakfast and lunch.

 Buy Cayenne supplement